nstclair13/blog/_posts/2017-06-15-VFXinVancouverCellPhones.md

 * ShawOpen WiFi is **_a great supplement_** to your data plan.
 If you use Shaw as an Internet provider you gain the ability to use any wifi hotspot in Vancouver.
 Once you set it up with your device's information, it automatically connects and switches between hotspots for you just like cell service automatically switches towers.
 Downtown Vancouver has a lot of coverage so it's quite a useful perk if you find yourself with little data on your plan.

 Hopefully some of these tips will be useful to you.
-I have a write up and review coming on my switch to **[WIND Mobile](https://www.windmobile.ca)** so check back if your interested in knowing how it fares in Vancouver.
-I also plan on doing a little write up on Google Voice, how to set it up and it's perks.
+Check back for more posts in this series.

 More to come!